F-Karakaya/Sensor-Fusion-Calibration/README.md

 - **State Estimation**: Implementing **Extended Kalman Filters (EKF)** and **Unscented Kalman Filters (UKF)** for robust trajectory tracking.
 - **Drift Compensation**: Mitigating environmental effects on sensor alignment.

-This codebase is designed to be modular, educational, and immediately runnable with **synthetic data generation** tools included.
+This codebase is designed to be modular, educational and immediately runnable with **synthetic data generation** tools included.

 ---